The world never stops changing. And the last few years have been absolutely extraordinary.

 A greater reliance on automation and AI

 With fewer people available to work since Covid, business travel software has stepped up to fill in as many of the gaps as possible.
-But what started as simple rules and commands, being executed automatically by software, has now become machine learning – a branch of AI that is making the world less reliant on human input.
+But what started as simple rules and commands, being executed automatically by software, has now become machine learning – a branch of artificial intelligence (AI) that is making the world less reliant on human input.

-Actually, in light of record temperatures set in 2022, you’ll likely see a lot more talk of sustainability in the travel sector.
+While it’s not a new trend, environment, social and governance (ESG) compliance isn’t going anywhere.
+In light of the record temperatures set in 2022, you’ll likely see a lot more talk of sustainability in the travel sector.

-Talk is a given.
-After all, the conversation around the climate has been ongoing for decades now.
-But real, measurable action could be less likely – and this is just down to the fact that travel (and in particular, air travel) is a major source of carbon emissions.
+Of course, the conversation around climate has been ongoing for decades now.
+But real, measurable action could be less likely – and this is down to the fact that travel (and in particular, air travel) is a major source of carbon emissions.

 Companies can purchase carbon offsets – a credit system that rewards positive climate action, like planting trees – to mitigate their current emissions.
-The problem with offsetting is twofold:
+But there is a twofold problem with offsetting:

 Some companies think that carbon offsetting should be much more expensive, effectively giving it greater perceived value – and an incentive for projects to work.
 So, the next five years could see a hike in the price of carbon credits.

-That might close offsetting off from smaller organisations, though.
-Still, in the grand scheme, offsetting projects don’t reduce the carbon emissions entering the atmosphere – they just move it temporarily.
+That might make carbon offsetting prohibitive for smaller organisations..
+Still, in the grand scheme of things, offsetting projects don’t reduce the carbon emissions entering the atmosphere – they just move it temporarily.